SwedbankPay/developer.swedbankpay.com/checkout-v3/index.md

 somewhat depending on which countries you are operating in.

 {% include alert.html type="informative" icon="info" header="Digital Wallets"
-body="Some of the digital wallets we offer in Checkout v3 require you to do additional steps before we can activate them for you.
-Please follow the link(s) in the matrix below to read more." %}
+body="Some of the digital wallets we offer in Checkout v3 require you to take additional steps before we can activate them for you.
+Please follow the link(s) in the table below to read more." %}

 {:.table .table-plain}
 |        | Payment Instrument |  Starter | Business | Enterprise   |  Payments Only | Region                                    |